How to prepare a buffer solution?

 Answer

-Assuming a random distribution of isotopes in the sample of chlorine gas used and that no fragmentation occurred, the possible permutations of chlorine isotopes in a chlorine gas ion are:
+Assuming a random distribution of isotopes in the sample of chlorine gas and no fragmentation, the possible permutations of chlorine isotopes in a chlorine gas ion are:

 Permutation, XClYCl+